clfreeman7/Fabrication/README.md

-# MoSoRo
+# MSoRo
 This repository documents the design, fabrication, and control of a modular soft robotic system MoSoRo capable of reconfiguration into a ball.

 ## Fabrication

 ### Mechatronics
-The basic mechatronics for the MoSoRo system consist of a microcontroller, DC motors, and motor drivers.
+The basic mechatronics for the MSoRo system consist of a microcontroller, DC motors, and motor drivers.
 The current prototype consists of the following:
 - One (1) [Arduino Uno Rev3](https://store.arduino.cc/usa/arduino-uno-rev3)
 - Four (4) maxon DC Motors (273687,1105182-05 Rev. E)*
 - Four (4) TOSHIBA Full-Bridge DC Motor Driver IC ([TB6643KQ8](https://toshiba.semicon-storage.com/ap-en/semiconductor/product/motor-driver-ics/brushed-dc-motor-driver-ics/detail.TB6643KQ.html))